-- Take a few moments to prepare a handout that explains office hours, how to contact the office when it is closed and how the provider arranges for care (when the provider is the first point of contact and then refers to specialists). - Have instructions translated by a professional translator and available in the common language(s) spoken by your patient base.
+- Please take a few moments to prepare a handout explaining office hours, how to contact the office when it is closed and how the provider arranges for care (for example, when the provider is the first point of contact and then refers to specialists). - Have instructions translated by a professional translator and available in the common language(s) spoken by your patient base.